Six people killed in attack over land dispute in Karnataka's Vijayapura

 VIJAYAPURA: Six persons were brutally murdered in a gun attack allegedly linked to a long standing property dispute at Govindapura village in Chadachan taluk of Vijayapura district on Friday.

-Initial reports said the violence erupted over a disputed agricultural land issue involving the Nirale and Golagi families.
-Sources said the Golagi family had opposed the Nirale family's purchase of a piece of agricultural land, claiming that the property was in dispute.
-However, despite the objections, the Nirale family allegedly went ahead with the purchase.
+Initial reports said the violence erupted over a dispute between two families of the same village.

-According to reports, members of the Nirale family had gone to the farmland on Friday afternoon to prepare the land for sowing operations.
-On learning about this, members of the Golagi family arrived at the spot and objected to the Nirale family carrying out work on the land.
+According to reports, members of the families had gone to the farmland on Friday afternoon to prepare the land for sowing operations.
+Upon learning about this, members of one of the families arrived at the spot and objected to the other carrying out work on the land.

 What reportedly began as a verbal altercation soon escalated into a violent confrontation.
 The attackers opened fire and also used sharp weapons, killing six people on the spot.